-The Voluntary, Community and Social Enterprise (VCSE) Small Grants Programme funds 10 experienced organisations across the region to deliver targeted, expert provision for disadvantaged young people who are not in work and not accessing mainstream employment support.
-The programme was developed as part of the wider Youth Employment Partnerships and comes to an end on 30 September 2023.
+The Voluntary, Community and Social Enterprise (VCSE) Small Grants Programme funded 10 experienced organisations across the region to deliver targeted, expert provision for disadvantaged young people not in work and not accessing mainstream employment support.
+The programme was developed as part of the wider Youth Employment Partnerships.

 Three Youth Employment Partnerships were developed to bring together the North of Tyne Combined Authority (NTCA), the Department of Work and Pensions (DWP), Newcastle City Council, North Tyneside Council, Northumberland County Council and providers of employment and skills support from across the region.
 The partnerships were operational until June 2022 and worked to coordinate and maximise existing capacity, identify and fill gaps in provision, and engage businesses in youth employment programmes which moved young people towards work.
 The Partnerships were funded through the DWP Flexible Support Fund and led by the three local authorities.
 The progress made has carried on into our Employment Partnerships, which provide support to residents of all ages across North of Tyne.

-The VCSE Small Grants Programme, funded by NTCA and managed by Rocket Science, is designed to support local VCSE led, community-based activity which engages and supports young people, aged 16 to 24, into mainstream services and existing provision or by providing added value community-based support.
-The Grants Programme developed because of insights emerging from the Youth Employment Partnerships and has supported the development of their work, as well as producing valuable additional capacity within the VCSE sector.
-The grant funded projects are still in delivery phase but will end in September 2023.
+The VCSE Small Grants Programme, funded by NTCA and managed by Rocket Science, was designed to support local VCSE led, community-based activity which engages and supports young people, aged 16 to 24, into mainstream services and existing provision or by providing added value community-based support.
+The Grants Programme was developed because of insights emerging from the Youth Employment Partnerships and has supported the development of their work, as well as producing valuable additional capacity within the VCSE sector.

 This project brings minority ethnic young women closer to the labour market and increases their economic resilience through one to one and group support sessions, utilising goal setting support and individual learning plans.